-- Law Librarian: If you are fascinated with the literary aspect of the law, the organization of the legal code and various cases, you might consider being a law librarian.
+- Law Librarian: If you are fascinated with the literary aspect of the law, the organization of the legal code and various cases, you might consider being a law librarian as an alternative legal career.
 Though law libraries are becoming less common in firms, the role of the law librarian is only intensifying.
 Precedents must still be discovered, and lawyers must still be trained in how to conduct their research into public records, legislative history, and so forth.

 - Management Consultant: With the mindset required in law to understand language, law, and how groups are structured around careful language and programs, you can work as a management consultant, giving objective advice on how organizations can improve productivity and function.
 Coming up with specific and effective programs for corporate growth means fostering a clear understanding of business, how the organization is situated amidst its competitors, and figuring out ways to guide it forward.

 - Real Estate Developer: You can make a lot of money and stir up economic growth in this profession, either in reviving an area that has decayed or in discovering new areas where property can be added.
 Real estate developers do require certifications and an understanding of how populations grow and change, the sort of thing you can learn readily if you have the sort of mindset that comprehends how populations work in relation to law.